cielomuyot/xendit-disbursement/Readme.md

 1. A pull request against `master` of your fork with a clear description of the change and purpose and merge it

-2. **[BONUS]** Create an easy way to deploy and view the documentation in a web format and include instructions to do so 📄 To view the documentation, run the server with `npm start`.
-Open a browser, and go to `http://localhost:8081/docs`.
+2. **[BONUS]** Create an easy way to deploy and view the documentation in a web format and include instructions to do so

+   📄 **NOTE:** To view the documentation, open a browser, and go to [the Heroku app](https://cm-xendit-tech-exam.herokuapp.com/docs/).
+Changes in the documentation will automatically reflect once pushed to the `master` branch.

 ### Implement Tooling